ravendb/ravendb-python-embedded/README.md

 certificate declares Extended Key Usage, it must include TLS Client Authentication.

 The server PFX is not reused as a client certificate: a server-only certificate may not have Client Authentication EKU, and its PFX may not contain a suitable client identity.
-Supply the client PEM explicitly. `ca_certificate_path` is optional for certificates trusted by the operating system; provide a CA bundle for private or self-signed server certificates.
-These files are validated before the RavenDB process starts.
+`ca_certificate_path` is optional for certificates trusted by the operating system; provide a CA bundle for private or self-signed server certificates.
+A supplied client PEM and CA bundle are validated before the RavenDB process starts.

 When another process supplies the server certificate, use `secured_with_certificate_exec()`: